RedwoodSoftware/MFT_Server_Docker/README.md

             └── license.lic

+4. Adjust .env values as needed.
+This generally includes passwords for your connections for example and should be updated with secure values.

-4. Run the command below to startup the resources and deploy MFT Server
+5. Run the command below to startup the resources and deploy MFT Server

     ` docker compose up -d `